 - Black beans

 7. Have Foods with Plant Sterols

 There is a substance found in plants called sterols or stanols.
 These can block the absorption of cholesterol by your body.
-Thus it’s a good idea to have orange juices, margarines and yogurt drinks fortified with plant sterols.
+Thus it’s a good idea to have orange juices, margarine and yogurt drinks fortified with plant sterols.
 Just 2 gm of plant sterol per day can reduce LDL cholesterol by more than 10%.
-A glass of sterol fortified orange juice daily is all you need to get this much amount of sterol.
+A glass of sterol-fortified orange juice daily is all you need to get this much amount of sterol.

 8. Have a Shot of Red Wine Everyday

-Now this is a remedy you’ll love.
-Drink a glass of wine everyday, preferably red wine.
-Many researches have supported the fact that moderately consumed alcohol everyday can raise the levels of good HDL cholesterol.
-Red wine made up of high fiber red grapes, in fact, have super beneficial effect on cholesterol levels.
+Now, this is a remedy you’ll love.
+Drink a glass of wine every day, preferably red wine.
+Many researches have supported the fact that moderately consumed alcohol every day can raise the levels of good HDL cholesterol.
+A red wine made up of high fiber red grapes, in fact, have a super beneficial effect on cholesterol levels.
 Red wines are rich in the plant compounds called saponins that are beneficial for cholesterol levels.
 However, it should be only one glass for women and two glasses for men per day.
 More than that can actually harm your whole system.
 American Heart Association though cautions against beginning to drink if you don’t drink as of now.